 4. Maintain consistent contact with candidates.

-As much of a hassle it is for you to conduct job interviews, it’s also a point of stress for your applicants.
+As much of a hassle, it is for you to conduct job interviews, it’s also a point of stress for your applicants.
 That’s why it’s so important to keep candidates up to date about where they are in the hiring process.
 Whether you’re giving them a job offer or not, they’ll be thankful to know that you didn’t leave them high and dry.
-No matter the result, they should walk away from your company having had a positive experience.
+No matter the result, they should walk away from your company has had a positive experience.
 Bonus tip: Stay in contact with candidates who were excellent but ultimately did not receive the job.
 You may want to get in touch with them for future opportunities.

 5. Think outside the box when hunting for applicants.

 Network, network, network.
 You’re trying to reach out to candidates.
 Use LinkedIn groups and other professional groups to let people know about your company’s job opening.
 You need to present where the talented candidates you’re seeking are.
-This means going outside your comfort zone.
+This means going outside of your comfort zone.